Franck1333/CryptoWatch-Tkinter/README.md

 - sudo apt-get update && sudo apt-get upgrade && sudo pip3 install --upgrade pip
 ```

-Now especially for the *Pimoroni HyperPixel 4* in our case :
+Now especially for the *Pimoroni HyperPixel 4* in this case :
 ```
 	- The Github page : https://github.com/pimoroni/hyperpixel4
 	- The command line Setup (need to be install) : https://get.pimoroni.com/hyperpixel4 | bash
 ```

 ### Downloading/Installing
-To get and downloaded the files , use this line :
+To get and downloaded the files, use this line :
 ```
 git clone https://github.com/Franck1333/CryptoWatch-Tkinter.git
 ```
-- When the project is Downloaded , check your "pi" folder , and you will see the folder "CryptoWatch-Tkinter"
+- When the project is Downloaded, check your "pi" folder, and you will see the folder "CryptoWatch-Tkinter"
-When you did it , you will have to launch the file called "setup.py" to install the dependencies neccessary for the project with this command line :
+When you did it, you will have to launch the file called "setup.py" to install the dependencies neccessary for the project with this command line :

 ```
   sudo python3 setup.py install
 ```

-- If some problem during the installation occured , please execute this command :
+- If some problem during the installation occured, please execute this command :
 ```
   sudo pip3 install cbpro cmc pandas numpy matplotlib pydub
 ```

 ## Run
 #### The Way to run the project :
-To run the project ; if you want to see the console activities , you can launch the file called "Interface_CryptoView.py"  into the Command Line Prompt with "python3 Interface_CryptoView.py" in the main folder.
+To run the project; if you want to see the console activities, you can launch the file called "Interface_CryptoView.py"  into the Command Line Prompt with "python3 Interface_CryptoView.py" in the main folder.

 ## Running the tests